Technicavolous/DARAN/README.md

 In any case, if a node receives multiple connection offers it will choose the strongest one at the highest level.

-Server
-A server has to initialize at least once, and any time it needs to reboot.
+**Server -** A server has to initialize at least once, and any time it needs to reboot.
 It will read a configuration file and proceed from there.
 On its first boot the configuration file will have been written by hand.
 Subsequent intentional reboots will have written a config file according to criteria determined at reboot time.

 Once started the server will determine if there are any other servers running and if so, compare the configuration and determine if it is a primary or secondary server.
 If the server determines it is a primary server it will query existing nodes and call for any nodes not yet listed.
 If the server determines it is a secondary it will query the primary for the current list of nodes and verify it can communicate with them.

 If a server determines it is secondary but cannot communicate with the primary, it will attempt to communicate with the nodes.
 It will query their current configuration and compare it with the last configuration sent to it from the primary.
 If the nodes' configurations are different from the previous config from the primary, the secondary will instruct the nodes to configure according to the primary's last config and take over as primary.

 When the original primary comes back online it will query the existing primary, accept its current config and request to take over as primary.
 If there are no pending operations the existing primary will transfer any current data streams and relinquish primary control.
 If there are pending operations, the existing primary will instruct the original primary to standby until it has completed the operation, and relinquish control once the operation is complete.
 If the secondary determines that the primary has lost internet connection a predetermined number of times within a predetermined period, it will request to remain primary when the malfunctioning primary comes back online and alert the administrator.

 It is acceptable to have only a primary server in a small to medium CNRLS system.

-Operation
+### Operation

 Once registered with a server the nodes will report operational status and telemetered data as well as any on the air user requests.
 Idle mode operations will begin immediately or when programmed.

 Online